Help Old Ladies on the Side of the Road by Ed Dailey

 I would ask, why have we gotten away from helping anyone?

 A little guy was lost at the fair so we called security over to help him.
-But several folks walked by with stopping.
+But several folks walked by without stopping.

 See what you can do to help: a call? some bucks? encouragement? your time? just being another human standing there saying, "Gee this sucks"? -- sharing the burden.

-We use to stick together more in this country.
+We used to stick together more in this country.
 You can change things -- starting with you.